 On December 17, 2020, the Bank's board of directors adopted the Severance Plan, which received regulatory approval on July 9, 2021.
 Participation in the Severance Plan is generally available to full-time and part-time employees of the Company who have completed a year of service with the Company, the Bank and their subsidiaries and who do not have individual severance arrangements.
 The Severance Plan provides for a lump sum payment of severance benefits upon the occurrence of certain involuntary termination events.
 Absent a change in control (as defined in the Severance Plan), the amount of the severance payment is equal to the product of: (i) the employee's years of service through the severance date and (ii) one (1) week's base compensation.
 In the event of a change in control, the amount of the severance payment is equal to the product of: (i) the employee's years of service through the severance date, and (ii) two (2) weeks' base compensation.
 The minimum payment under the Severance Plan is equal to not less than four (4) weeks' base compensation, and the maximum payment under the Severance Plan is equal to not more than twenty-six (26) weeks' base compensation, unless an employee's qualification for the payment is due to a change in control, in which case the maximum payment made to the employee shall not exceed fifty-two (52) weeks' base compensation.
 Eligible employees who elect to receive continuation health care coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985 under the Bank's group health care plan will only be required to pay active employee rates for six (6) months, and employees will be compensated for outplacement services for six (6) months.
-Mr. O'Brien, Ms. Knott, Ms. Keogh and Ms. Kimmel would be entitled to payments thereunder upon the occurrence of certain involuntary termination events.
+Ms. Knott would be entitled to payments thereunder upon the occurrence of certain involuntary termination events.
 These payments would be on the same terms and conditions as for all other eligible employees.
-Ms. Meredith would not be entitled to payments as a result of her Change of Control Agreement.
+Mr. O'Brien, Ms. Meredith and Ms. Keogh would not be entitled to payments as a result of their respective Change of Control Agreements.
+Ms. Kimmel entered into a release of claims and received a payment of \$59,231 under the Severance Plan, as well as partial COBRA continuation reimbursements for six (6) months.